TeoPapa/Mystery-Of-Londenberg/README.md

 The Game was created in the Unity Game Engine and the scripts used were all created by our team members.

 In the Assets folder are added the Assets/Tilepacks that are used in the game.
 Some of them might changed, after some editing in photoshop, but most of them are left as is.
+Also the scripts used in Unity are added.

 In the Mystery Of Londenberg Project folder, there is the whole Unity Project.
 In it there are the Assets, Tilepacks/Tilemaps, Scripts, Fonts, Animations and everything that we used to create the game in the Unity Engine.